-1. Make sure hotspot is fully charged - connect to power and wall to charge every night - all night.
+1. Make sure hotspot is fully charged - connect to power and charge every night - all night.

-2. Run the "Reset" process either or both Master reset or Hardware reset
+2. Run a "Reset" process, either one or both: Master reset or Hardware reset.

 3. Ignore the messages that cycle is ending, or that data is running low